donovanolivarez/donovandotcom/about.md

   order: 3
 layout: about.njk
 ---
+## A bit about me,

+I've been coding since high school, when I discovered I could dual boot Linux and Windows.
+But my curiousity was sparked early on when I played the PS1 and Dreamcast.
+I used to wonder what it took to make my controller speak to my gaming console, update the image on my TV, all in a responsive way.

 Video games have been my hobby since I can remember.
 I love talking about them, following the state of the industry, and of course playing them.
 I am currently learning Godot and C++ to program my own games.